delordemm1/delordemm1/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Golang and Ethical Hacking.
+- :seedling: Exploring Golang, Web3, AI and Ethical Hacking.

 - :zap: In my free time, I read tech articles and and try to learn new things.